Bennett College: 21st Century

 Bennett underwent numerous changes under Sister President Emerita Johnnetta B. Cole, who was inaugurated in July 2002.
 In her first year at Bennett, Cole erased the school's $3.8 million deficit and raised an estimated $15 million in funding.
-Prior to Cole's tenure, Bennett College had been under SACS probation for two years, which was finally lifted in 2002.
-The school was revitalized and much needed renovations were made to campus buildings; new buildings were built.
+Before Cole's tenure, Bennett College had been under SACS probation for two years, which was finally lifted in 2002.
+The school was revitalized and much-needed renovations were made to campus buildings; new buildings were built.
 In total, she led a $50 million campaign.

 Numerous prominent figures spoke at the campus and some helped raise funds for its operations.
 Former President Bill Clinton, former US Senator Robert Dole, trustee emerita Maya Angelou, and Oprah Winfrey have all assisted in fundraising.
 The campaign closed successfully at the end of Cole's tenure on June 30, 2007.

 On July 1, 2007, Julianne Malveaux became President of Bennett College.
 She led a $21 million expansion and renovation project for the college.
 She increased enrollment, added four new buildings, including a multimedia center, and renovated additional buildings.
 Malveaux enhanced the overall academic curriculum, which focuses on women's leadership, entrepreneurship, communications, and global studies.

 On July 1, 2012, Esther Terry '61 became the first alumna to lead the college.
 Already serving as the college's provost, Terry was made interim president for a full academic year.
 In 2013, the Board of Trustees announced Terry would be the sixteenth president of Bennett College.

-Former provost Phyllis Worthy Dawkins assumed presidency on August 15, 2016.
-Dawkins focused on faculty/staff recruitment and reinvigorating living learning communities; she launched a leadership institute.
+Former provost Phyllis Worthy Dawkins assumed the presidency on August 15, 2016.
+Dawkins focused on faculty/staff recruitment and reinvigorating living-learning communities; she launched a leadership institute.
 She was replaced in 2019 by Suzanne Walsh, who was previously deputy director of the Bill & Melinda Gates Foundation's Postsecondary Success division.

 Since 1930, Bennett has graduated more than 7,000 students.